abraunegg/onedrive/docs/INSTALL.md

 Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
 If a package is out of date, please contact the package maintainer for resolution.

 #### Important information for Ubuntu users:
-Whilst there are [onedrive](https://packages.ubuntu.com/search?keywords=onedrive&searchon=names&suite=all&section=all) packages available for Ubuntu, do not install 'onedrive' from these packages.
-These packages are out of date and should not be used.
-If you wish to use a package, use the PPA listed above.
+Whilst there are [onedrive](https://packages.ubuntu.com/search?keywords=onedrive&searchon=names&suite=all&section=all) packages available for Ubuntu, do not install 'onedrive' from these packages via `apt install onedrive`.
+These packages are out-of-date and should not be used.
+If you wish to use a package, it is highly recommended that you utilise the PPA listed above or build from source using the instructions below for Ubuntu and those derived from Ubuntu.

 ## Build Requirements
 *   Build environment must have at least 1GB of memory & 1GB swap space